The 50 Most Dangerous Bugs in America

 The good news about the horsefly is that it isn’t going to bite you while you sleep.
 The bad news is that it will bite you while you sit out and sunbathe, and the wound it causes can potentially become infected and scar. “[Horsefly] bites take a massive chunk out of your skin, so they hurt more, and they generally tend to scare more,” Dr. Ranj Singh told Express.
 Ouch.

 Every person’s worst nightmare is a bed bug infestation.
 Not only are these pests nearly impossible to get rid of once they’ve taken up residence in your home, but they also love to feed on human blood and leave painful, itchy bites in their wake.
 If you ever think that you might be experiencing a bed bug infestation, call the exterminator as soon as possible—after all, an estimated one in five Americans have either dealt with these creatures or know someone who has.
-And as a preemptive measure, use these 20 Ways to Eliminate Bed Bugs Forever.

 Technically, termites aren’t dangerous to humans, as they aren’t known to bite humans (save for soldier termites).
 However, these pests can infest homes and cause thousands of dollars in damage, making them a danger to your wallet and earning them a spot on the list.